dmfs/oauth2-essentials/README.md

 ## Choice of HTTP client

 This library doesn't depend on any specific HTTP client implementation.
-Instead it builds upon [http-client-essentials-suite](https://github.com/dmfs/http-client-essentials-suite) to allow any 3rd party HTTP client to be used.
+Instead, it builds upon [http-client-essentials-suite](https://github.com/dmfs/http-client-essentials-suite) to allow any 3rd party HTTP client to be used.

 ## Download